-A Member State may decide to exercise jurisdiction in accordance with letter(d) only where the offender who has provided training to its nationals or residents is present on its territory.
+(1a) A Member State may establish rules according to which it may exercise jurisdiction in accordance with letter(d) only insofar as the offender who has provided training to its nationals or residents is present on its territory.
 It shall inform the Commission of the decision to apply this provision.

-FR proposed deleting the reference to "sequential" taking into account the evolution in EU legislation on conflicts of jurisdiction and the role of Eurojust in this respect.
+29 FR, supported by AT and CZ proposed deleting the reference to "sequential" taking into account the evolution in EU legislation on conflicts of jurisdiction and the evolving practice of Eurojust in this respect.